 Branch(config-crypto-map)# match address 100

-Above we have a crypto-map called ‘MYMAP’ that specifies the transform-set ‘TRANS’ and what traffic it should encrypt.
-I used access-list 100 for this but I still have to create it:
+Above is a crypto-map called ‘MYMAP’ specifying the transform-set ‘TRANS’ and what traffic it should encrypt.
+I used access-list 100 for this, but I still have to create it:

 HQ(config)#access-list 100 permit gre any any